Losses (contrib)

 weight: Coefficients for the loss a scalar, a tensor of shape

-[batch_size] or a tensor whose shape matches predictions
+[batch_size] or a tensor whose shape matches predictions.

 scope: The scope for the operations performed in computing the loss.